 How To Buy A Crib Mattress

-Like a car seat, a crib mattress is a baby essential important enough to research — it’s important baby’s sleeping place is safe!
-You can’t go wrong buying one from a highly reputable company that’s been around for a while — ask a store clerk if you’re not sure which brands are most trusted.
+Like a car seat, a crib mattress is a baby essential important enough to research — baby’s sleeping place needs to be safe!
+You can’t go wrong buying one from a highly-reputable company that’s been around for a while — ask a store clerk if you’re not sure which brands are most trusted.
 Go online and read what other parents say about the mattresses they’ve purchased.
-Then, visit a few stores and get a feeling for the variety of models out there.
+Then, visit a few stores and get a feel for the variety of models out there.

 While you’re at the store, look for mattresses that are firm but also comfortable (read: no coils poking up through the top or foam that’s hard as a rock).
-(Remember: Firmness can help prevent SIDS!)
-In general, says Andrea Ostapa, senior marketing and product manager for crib mattresses at Kolcraft Enterprises, Inc., all crib mattresses are firm enough for baby if they’re made using steel springs or have a high-density foam core.
-“Find the balance by squeezing the center of the mattress and ensuring it bounces back into shape,” she says.
+Remember: Firmness can help prevent SIDS.
+In general, all crib mattresses are firm enough for baby if they’re made using steel springs or have a high-density foam core.
+“Find the balance by squeezing the center of the mattress and ensuring it bounces back into shape,” says Andrea Ostapa, senior marketing and product manager for crib mattresses at Kolcraft Enterprises, Inc.

 What to look for: A higher coil count means the coils are closer together, which creates a firmer surface.
 You can also look for a lower gauge of steel, which means the steel is thicker.